 China’s affluent younger generation had never experienced a domestic economic downturn prior to COVID-19.
 The virus has forced them to think harder about spending, saving, and trade-offs in purchasing behavior.

-among consumers in their 20s and 30s, traditionally the engine of China’s consumption growth, have changed markedly in the wake of COVID-19.
+Attitudes to spending among consumers in their 20s and 30s, traditionally the engine of China’s consumption growth, have changed markedly in the wake of COVID-19.
 One survey showed 42 percent of young consumers intend to save more as a result of the virus.
 Consumer lending has also declined, while four out of five Chinese consumers intend to purchase more insurance products postcrisis.
 Savings have also rocketed—the country’s household deposit balance increased by 8 percent over the first quarter to reach 87.8 trillion RMB.
 Meanwhile, 41 percent of consumers said they planned to increase sources of income through wealth management, investments, and mutual funds.

 The virus has also forced purchasing trade-offs, with consumers seeking better quality and healthier options: more than 70 percent of respondents in our COVID-19 consumer survey will continue to spend more time and money purchasing safe and eco-friendly products, while three-quarters want to eat more healthily after the crisis.